Tractonomy/apriltag_ros/README.md

 The `family` (string) defines the tag family for the detector and must be one of `16h5`, `25h9`, `36h11`, `Circle21h7`, `Circle49h12`, `Custom48h12`, `Standard41h12`, `Standard52h13`. `size` (float) is the tag edge size in meters, assuming square markers.

 Instead of publishing all tag poses, the list `tag.ids` can be used to only publish selected tag IDs.
 Each tag can have an associated child frame name in `tag.frames` and a tag specific size in `tag.sizes`.
 These lists must either have the same length as `tag.ids` or may be empty.
 In this case, a default frame name of the form `tag<family>:<id>` and the default tag edge size `size` will be used.
+Renaming tags while still tracking all other tags can be enabled with `tag.track_all`, tags not listed will have the default name and listed tags will receive the name from `tag.frames`.

 The remaining parameters are set to the their default values from the library.
 See `apriltag.h` for a more detailed description of their function.